laojala/rpa_challenge/README.md

 ### Run Tasks locally using Docker

-This approach work for *any* Robot Framework tasks/tests that utilise libraries pre-installed to the [ppodgorsek/robot-framework Docker container](https://hub.docker.com/r/ppodgorsek/robot-framework)
+This approach works for *any* Robot Framework tasks/tests that utilise libraries pre-installed to the [ppodgorsek/robot-framework Docker container](https://hub.docker.com/r/ppodgorsek/robot-framework)

 To run Tasks, paste following to a Mac/Linux terminal or Windows Powershell: